LB-Brandon/WebcomicViewer_APP/README.md

 ## Features

 - Utilizes ViewPager2 to compose N fragments.
-- Connects TabLayout and ViewPager2 with an adapter, allowing dynamic tab name changes.
+- Connects TabLayout and ViewPager2 with TabLayoutMediator, allowing dynamic tab name changes.
 - Can restore the latest viewed episode (using SharedPreferences).
 - Implements the `OnTabLayoutNameChanged` listener interface to detect tab name changes.